 Parade-goers may be seen wearing masks as well, although that is not necessary.
 Costumes, however, are very common for parade-goers.
 Whether you’re decked out in purple, green and gold or just something fun, your costume will add to the celebration.
 Costumes are especially encouraged on Fat Tuesday.
 Otherwise, dress comfortably with closed-toe shoes!

 Beginning in 1857, flambeaux's were used to light the Mardi Gras parade.
 They are still used in parades today as tradition.
-A flambeaux is a iron pole that lights fire on either side of it.
+A flambeaux is an iron pole that lights fire on either side of it.
 They are carried by brave walkers, who are thrown change as a thanks.
 More information can be found here.

 King Cake is the official food of Mardi Gras.
-The festive Mardi Gras dessert is eaten for breakfast, afternoon snacks and throughout the parades.
+The festive Mardi Gras dessert is eaten for breakfast, afternoon snacks, and throughout the parades.
 The name comes from the Biblical story of the three kings that bring gifts to baby Jesus.
-It is a blend of coffee cake and a cinnamon roll with purple, green and gold icing or sugar.
+It is a blend of coffee cake and a cinnamon roll with purple, green, and gold icing or sugar.
 Sometimes, they are also filled with cream or fruit.
 Within the cake, a plastic king cake baby is hidden for fun.
 Tradition says that whoever finds the baby has to buy the next king cake!

 King cakes are usually available to purchase beginning on Twelfth Night until Mardi Gras day.
-ALthough, some bakeries have begun to sell them year round.
+However, some bakeries have begun to sell them year round.
 For a list of where to purchase one or how to make one, see here.

 In New Orleans, there is no open container law.
 Grab a drink to go and hit the streets!
 Keep in mind, no glass bottles though.
 The plastic cups thrown at parades are great to put to use.
 If looking for a place to grab a beer or cocktail along the parade route, look no further than here.